Ukraine crisis: US set to sell Abrams tanks to Poland | DW | 18.02.2022

 In addition to the planned extra troops and the tanks, the US military has already sent F-15 fighter jets to Poland to give the country additional capability for air policing.
 The country is also to be the site of a future US missile defense facility.

-The Abrams battle tanks that Washington now plans to send can fire against personnel armored vehicles and even low-flying aircraft, according to General Dynamics, its manufacturer.
+The Abrams battle tanks that Washington now plans to send can fire against personnel armored vehicles and even low-flying aircraft, according to manufacturer General Dynamics.

 tj/wd (AFP, Reuters)